mongodb/docs/source/includes/backup-restore-delivery-and-authentication-steps.rst

    Replace ``/data/db`` with the path to data directory that holds the data files from the |backup| snapshot.

-.. related:: Consider the MongoDB :manual:`/tutorial/restore-replica-set-from-backup` tutorial for instructions about restoring a replica set from backed up data.
+For more information, consider the MongoDB :manual:`Restore Replica Set from Backup </tutorial/restore-replica-set-from-backup>` tutorial for instructions about restoring a replica set from backed up data.